kinguinltdhk/Kinguin-eCommerce-API/api/ErrorsCodes.md

 - `ProcessingPreorder`

 Due to the asynchronous nature of order processing, the API may return an error marked as `retryable`.
-This means that the order is not completed yet.
+It means, that the order is not completed yet.
 As long as the API returns an `retryable` error, the request should be retried at appropriate intervals.
 The exception to the rule are PRE-ORDER products, where the request should be retried only after product release date.

-> Instead of sending requests at appropriate intervals you can register [postback](../features/Postback.md) to receive events about order completion.
+> Instead of sending requests at appropriate intervals you can register a [postback](../features/Postback.md) to receive events about order completion.

 ### Example retryable error